 Biological risk is related to presence of undesirable living organisms in foods.
 Those can be various microorganisms: spore forming and non-forming bacteria, moulds, yeasts, viruses and parasites.
-Food spoilage is mainly related to microorganisms, which can be a cause of human disease after consumption of contaminated food or water.
+Food spoilage is mainly related to microorganisms, which can be a cause of human disease after consumption of contaminated food or water [1,3,24,25].

 In order to identify biological hazards, which involve microorganisms, one should know what type of pathogens and conditionally pathogen microorganisms occur the most often in associated foods.
-The information necessary for risk assessment is summarized in Table.
+The information necessary for risk assessment is summarized in Table 8.

+In the risk assessment the contamination probability, effect on human body and the possible spread is determined:

+contamination probability is the possible causes of diseases in food chain, their transfer routes to raw materials of animal or plant origin and to the products during their manufacturing and storage;

+the effect on human body is characterized with the possible contamination level, which could cause a disease;

+assessment of risk spreading – wide or secondary.

+There are four possible cases for microbiological assessment – pathogen bacteria of one type in many products, pathogen bacteria of the same type in one product, microbial hazard in specific geographic area, which could be spread to new region, microbiological hazard related to economic risk.

+Contamination probability is determined after evaluation of food product origin (animal or plant), disease source distribution and prevalence, stages of manufacturing process, preventative actions along the food chain.
+Contamination is insignificant if probability is very low or insignificant taking into account the above mentioned factors.
+Contamination is moderate if the pollution is possible and the above mentioned factors are present.
+Contamination is very high if pollution is very possible or certain and the above mentioned factors are present.

-Table.
-Types of microorganisms the most often occurring in foods.
+Table 8.
+Types of microorganisms the most often occurring in foods